vsch/flexmark-java/flexmark-docx-converter/src/main/resources/empty.md

    size of this style, if desired.
 2. You may have two "Heading" styles.
 Open Format/Styles and delete one of the duplicates.
-Keep the one that is closest to what you want for headings. **NOTE:** even if the headings in this document look good, with a duplicate "Heading" style there is guarantee which one will be used when documents are generated from this template.
+Keep the one that is closest to what you want for headings. **NOTE:** even if the headings in this document look good, with a duplicate "Heading" style there is no guarantee which one will be used when documents are generated from this template.
 3. All Heading... styles inherit from docx style "Heading", to change the heading font you should change this style.
+4. Ordered Lists use numbering list style `NumberedList`
+5. Unordered Lists use numbering list style `BulletList`
-4. In the document pages change styles given by name after `docx style "..."` do not yet change the text.
+6. In the document pages change styles given by name after `docx style "..."` do not yet change the text.
-5. Change page footer/header text and formatting, as you like.
+7. Change page footer/header text and formatting, as you like.
 They are used as is in the conversion process.
 Make sure you have at least 3 pages so you can see styles for first page, even page and odd page.
-6. When done changing styles and headers/footers, delete any document page content you don't want to be included in every conversion.
+8. When done changing styles and headers/footers, delete any document page content you don't want to be included in every conversion.
 You can do select all and delete if all the content will come from markdown.
-7. Save it under the name you wish to use as the empty document template for conversion.
+9. Save it under the name you wish to use as the empty document template for conversion.
-8. You can make changes to styles directly in the saved document but if you deleted the text with these styles, you will not be able to preview the results.
+10. You can make changes to styles directly in the saved document but if you deleted the text with these styles, you will not be able to preview the results.

 The following document content can be used to preview changes to formatting styles and make changes to them.